la2050/challenge/_2020/learn/freedom-and-fashion.md

   heighten awareness of current social issues, foster collaboration and celebrate our survivors’ stories of overcoming, inspiring 600 community members.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
+  Our mission-aligned partner organizations are providing communications support for Freedom & Fashion programming, space for program activities, and access to interested participants.
+They will provide the location and students for us to teach.

+  We will partner with CAST LA, which is a Los Angeles–based nonprofit organization that is working to put an end to modern slavery and human trafficking through comprehensive, life-transforming services to survivors and a platform to advocate for groundbreaking policies and legislation.

+  We'll also partner with The Hoving Home which house and serve women ages 18 and over who have been impacted by domestic violence, trafficking, drug addiction, etc.

+  We work with our partners to administer surveys to evaluate program participant’s experience.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings